ADVOCATING FOR PARENTS

 One of a kind shop!

-Finding a place to buy anything for your family whether it's kid's clothes, toys, baby essentials, or even self-care items for a mom in McDowell county is difficult.
-There simply aren't options like other places!
-PAT hopes to help fill the gap with the Baby Pantry, a place to shop in a fun, and relaxed environment to get what you need with Baby Bucks!
+It is difficult to find a place to buy anything for your family, whether it's a kid's clothes, toys, baby essentials, or even self-care items in McDowell county.
+There aren't options like in other places!
+PAT hopes to help fill the gap with the Baby Pantry, a place to shop in fun, and relaxed environment to get what you need with Baby Bucks!